IMA-WorldHealth/bhima/docs/en/stock-management/stock.settings.md

 - **Activate the restriction of distribution depots** (yes/NO)
   Limit the list of distribution depots for depots

-- **Algorithm for calculating average monthly consumption**.
+- **Algorithm for calculating Average Monthly Consumption (AMC)**.
 Possible choices:

-  - **Algorithm 1**: The average monthly consumption is obtained by dividing the quantity consumed during the period defined by the number of days of stock for said period, and by multiplying the result obtained by 30.5.
+  - **Algorithm 1**: The average monthly consumption is obtained by dividing the quantity consumed during the period defined by the number of days of stock for the period, and by multiplying the result obtained by 30.5.

-  - **Algorithm 2**: The average consumption is obtained by dividing the quantity consumed during the period defined by the number of days of consumption for said period, and by multiplying the result obtained by 30.5.
+  - **Algorithm 2**: The average consumption is obtained by dividing the quantity consumed during the period defined by the number of days of consumption for the period, and by multiplying the result obtained by 30.5.

   - **Algorithm 3**: The average consumption is obtained by dividing the